Scott Steiner: World Wrestling Federation (1992–1994)

-WWF talent relation officials Pat Patterson and Bruce Prichard were enamored with Scott Steiner and pitched an idea to Vince McMahon for Scott to come in as a surprise entry into the Royal Rumble in 1993 and win the event, then moving on to win the world championship at WrestleMania 9.
-However Vince was not keen to the idea and both the Steiners themselves voiced their desire to remain as a tag team, therefore Vince began booking them as such.
+WWF talent relation officials Pat Patterson and Bruce Prichard were enamored with Scott Steiner and pitched an idea to Vince McMahon for Scott to come in as a surprise entry into the Royal Rumble in 1993 and win the event, then moving on to win the world championship at WrestleMania IX.
+However Vince was not keen on the idea and both the Steiners themselves voiced their desire to remain as a tag team, therefore Vince began booking them as such.
 The Steiner Brothers made their WWF television debut with a promo on the December 21, 1992, episode of Prime Time Wrestling.
 They appeared on the debut episode of Raw on January 11, 1993.
 Their pay-per-view debut came on January 24, at the 1993 Royal Rumble, where they defeated The Beverly Brothers (Blake and Beau).
 At WrestleMania IX on April 4, The Steiner Brothers defeated The Headshrinkers (Samu and Fatu).

 After WrestleMania, The Steiner Brothers feuded with Money Inc. (Ted DiBiase and Irwin R. Schyster).
 At King of the Ring on June 13, The Steiner Brothers and The Smokin' Gunns (Billy and Bart) defeated The Headshrinkers and Money Inc. in an eight-man tag match.
 The following evening in Columbus, Ohio, in an untelevised match at a Raw taping, The Steiner Brothers defeated Money Inc. for the WWF World Tag Team Championship.
 Money Inc. regained the title on June 16, at a house show in Rockford, Illinois, and lost it back to The Steiner Brothers at another house show, on June 19, in St. Louis, Missouri.

 The Steiner Brothers defended the title against The Heavenly Bodies (Tom Prichard and Jimmy Del Ray) at SummerSlam on August 30 in their home state of Michigan and walked away victoriously with a pinfall win.

 On the September 13 episode of Raw in New York, New York, The Steiner Brothers defended the title against The Quebecers (Jacques and Pierre) in a "Province of Quebec Rules" match, wherein the title could change hands via disqualification.
 The match ended when the manager of The Quebecers, Johnny Polo, threw a hockey stick into the ring and Scott caught it.
 When the referee saw Scott holding the foreign object, he disqualified The Steiner Brothers and awarded the title to The Quebecers.
 Scott defeated Pierre in a singles match the following week on Raw.
 Steiner competed in the elimination match main event of Survivor Series, marking his only headlining WWF pay-per-view appearance.
 On January 22, 1994, Scott Steiner was the first entrant in the Royal Rumble.
 After nine minutes, he was eliminated by Diesel.
 Following this, the Steiner Brothers left the WWF in mid-1994.